-As of December, 18th, 2020, we have over 50 exquisite historic homes for sale in Central Virginia.
+As of July 4th, 2022, we have over 37 exquisite historic homes for sale in Central Virginia.
 And we mean exquisite!
 Central Virginia is home to many of the finest historic homes in the country.
 I liken Central Virginia to the Dutchess County/Millbrook NY area.
-A few of these Central Virginia historic homes date back as far as 1730, and in every architectural style from primitive, 18th century log cabins, Georgian, Federal, Greek Revival, Italianate, and early Victorian.
+A few of these Central Virginia historic homes date back as far as 1730, and in every architectural style from primitive, 18th-century log cabins, Georgian, Federal, Greek Revival, Italianate, and early Victorian.
 The primary architectural style in Central Virginia is Georgian and Greek Revival.
-Thomas Jefferson was a prolific builder and designer (and an avid follower of Palladio who specialized in the exquisite Italian Greek Revival-style) and many of the finest historic homes in Central Virginia come from himself, his drawings/plans, and his students.
+Thomas Jefferson was a prolific builder and designer (and an avid follower of Palladio who specialized in the exquisite Italian Greek Revival style) and many of the finest historic homes in Central Virginia come from himself, his drawings/plans, and his students.

 When you work with us, you will get over 45 years of historic home buying knowledge.
 I have owned 8 historic homes since 1983 and live in a mid-18th century home in Albemarle County.
 As a reminder, a solid roof and foundation is a must, but then again you know that…and should walk away if it does not.

-Our first discussion we will have is about the location, location, location.
-I know the areas they will always be great investments and I know the ones you may never make a cent from.
+The first discussion we will have is about the location, location, location.
+I know the areas that will always be great investments and I know the ones you may never make a cent from.